 Otoplasty can solve some of the issues that people face when they lack facial balance.
 It can make the ears appear less prominent, which in turn allows other features like the eyes and lips to be a center focus, which in turn can provide stunning results.

 The only way to confirm if otoplasty is right for you is to consult with an experienced cosmetic surgeon.
-At the Plastic & Cosmetic Center of South Texas, we provide many other cosmetic procedures to get you the look you want.
+At the Plastic and Cosmetic Center of South Texas, we provide many other cosmetic procedures to get you the look you want.
 Dr. Jeneby can answer any questions or concerns you might have about otoplasty.
 Every feature of your face must be evaluated before the first incision is made to ensure that you can acquire the results you desire.
 Feel free to contact us to schedule a consultation today.